Mario Cristobal: Recruiting

-On December 6, 2021, Cristobal was named head coach at the University of Miami, his alma mater.
-Prior to commencement of the 2022 season, he was credited with a successful recruiting season that ranked as high as 16th nationally in independent assessment of the year's recruitment of high school football prospects.
-Among his recruitment successes was securing four of the top-ranked recruitment prospects of the year.
+As head coach at the University of Miami, he was credited with a successful recruiting season that ranked as high as 16th nationally in independent assessment of the year's recruitment of high school football prospects.

 Personal life

 Cristobal and his wife, Jessica, were married in June 2006 and have two sons, Mario Mateo and Rocco.

 After his football playing career ended, Cristobal went through a two-year application process to become a U.S. Secret Service agent and was offered a job in 1998.
 Then a first-year graduate assistant at the University of Miami, Cristobal said his goodbyes to fellow Hurricanes players but then abruptly changed his mind the following morning and chose instead to remain with collegiate football coaching.

 Cristobal is a second-generation Cuban-American.